jasoncooperpiano/.github/profile/README.md

 <sup>[:rewind: Previous Song](#a-holly-jolly-christmas) [Back to Albums](#albums) [Next Song :fast_forward:](#christmas-time-is-here)</sup><br/>[All I Want For Christmas Is You (SoundCloud)](https://soundcloud.com/jasoncooperpiano/all-i-want-for-christmas-is-you?in=jasoncooperpiano/sets/ajasoncooperchristmas&si=5a3f4a6889854e8db869e38a70898ddb&utm_source=clipboard&utm_medium=text&utm_campaign=social_sharing)

 > [!TIP]
-> Click a song title link to navigate the README music player (and listen directly on GitHub).
+> Click a song title link to open it in the README music player (and listen directly on GitHub).

 > [!NOTE]
 > This README music player is intended/built for desktop and mobile/in-app browsers and is compatible with both light and dark modes.
 Audio playback is still only supported in GitHub Organization/Profile READMEs through video files (videos begin muted by default!).